googleapis/google-api-ruby-client/README.md

 ## Support

-Please [report bugs at the project on Google Code](http://code.google.com/p/google-api-ruby-client/issues/entry).
+Please [report bugs at the project on Github](https://github.com/google/google-api-ruby-client/issues).
 Don't hesitate to [ask questions](http://stackoverflow.com/questions/tagged/google-api-ruby-client) about the client or APIs on [StackOverflow](http://stackoverflow.com).